EMDR Therapy FOR HIGH-ACHIEVING OVERTHINKERS: HEAL FROM THE PAST & MOVE FORWARD WITH CONFIDENCE

 √ Tactile tapping or auditory stimulation

 During this process, I’ll check in with you, helping you notice how your thoughts, emotions, and body sensations shift.
-As we repeat this process, distress levels naturally decrease, and positive self-belief strengthens.
+As we repeat this process, distress levels naturally decrease, and positive self-beliefs strengthen.

 You Are in Control the Entire Time

 During EMDR, it may feel as if you’re watching a memory on a screen, with a remote control in your hands.
-You can adjust the intensity at any time—ensuring you feel safe and supported throughout.
+You can adjust the intensity at any time, pause if needed, or shift focus.
+You are never forced to go faster or deeper than feels right for you.

 By the end of treatment, your brain will have built new neural pathways, allowing you to see yourself and your experiences through a healthier, more empowered lens.

-Case Study – How EMDR Helped Sarah Overcome Anxiety and Build Confidence (Fictitious Example)
+How EMDR Helped Sarah Overcome Anxiety and Build Confidence

 Before EMDR: Stuck in Self-Doubt & Overwhelming Anxiety